Eugen Bleuler

 Burghölzli Hospital Zürich, Switzerland

-At the young age of 29, he was appointed as director of the Rheinau Psychiatric Hospital.
-Twelve years later, he succeeded Auguste Forel as a director and professor of Psychiatry at Burghölzli Hospital.
+He became the director of the Rheinau Psychiatric Hospital at the young age of 29.
+Twelve years later, he succeeded Auguste Forel as director and professor of psychiatry at Burghölzli Hospital.
 He occupied this chair until his retirement in 1927.
-His son, Manfred Bleuler, later took over the clinic and became a professor of psychiatry, following his father’s footsteps.
+His son, Manfred Bleuler, later took over the clinic and became a professor of psychiatry, following in his father’s footsteps.

 The partnership with Freud inspired Bleuler to integrate psychoanalysis into his clinical practice later in his career.